chart21/CRGC/README.md

 make
 ```

-This saves a bristol_circuit.txt file that you can use to generate a reusable garbled circuit.
+This saves a bristol_circuit.txt file that you can use to generate a CRGC.
 Save it to the **circuits folder** of this project and run:

 ```
-python3 generator.py -f "FILENAME OF YOUR CIRCUIT FILE" -cf cbmc
+./build/generator *FILENAME OF YOUR CIRCUIT FILE* txt *inputA* *inputB* bristol *number of Threads*
 ```